CN3ves/5-/docs/index.md

 *For example:*

-  * Upgrading Sword skill: Add sword iaijutsu ability (counter attack on defence) of next tier at level 0 and level up your axe skill, since both are melee weapons that depend on strength and similar movements.
+  * Upgrading Sword skill: Add sword iaijutsu ability (counter attack on defence) of the next tier at level 0 and level up your axe skill, since both are melee weapons that depend on strength and similar movements.
-  * Upgrading Fire spell: Add fire burning bolt ability (burn condition) of next tier at level 0 and you level up different magic skill (say water spell).
+  * Upgrading Fire spell: Add fire burning bolt ability (burn condition) of the next tier at level 0 and you level up different magic skill (say water spell).
-  * Upgrading History knowledge: Add the more specialised noble lineages skill of next tier at level 0 and level up to a differend knowledge (say politics)*
+  * Upgrading History knowledge: Add the more specialised noble lineages skill of the next tier at level 0 and level up to a different knowledge (say politics)*